Kavipriya-Pandian/azure-end-to-end-data-engineering-project/databricks/notebooks/README.md

-Spark notebooks for Bronze, Silver, and Gold layer processing.
+Spark notebooks for Silver, and Gold layer processing.